headbands! – 3 easy ways {part 2}

-It’s Tuesday again… time for part two of my little series on headbands.
-Right now I have a little girl who is growing out bangs, and I was shocked at how much they charge for headbands at the drugstore… when those things could be made out of scraps I have in my sewing stash!
+Right now I have a little girl who is growing out bangs, and I was shocked at how much they charge for headbands at the drugstoreโฆ when those things can be made out of scraps I have in my sewing stash!

-Last Tuesday I showed you how to make sweet and simple FOE (fold over elastic) headbands and matching pony tail holders.
+Previously, I showed you how to make sweet and simple FOE (fold over elastic) headbands and matching pony tail holders.
 It’s really just a matter of knowing how long to cut your pieces.
 My 7 year old now loves to make them.
-So {click here} to see that post.

-And next Tuesday, for the final part in my headbands series… check out these darling super-non slip headbands with bows!
+And for the final part in my headbands series… check out these darling super-non slip headbands with bows!

 So, I am using 5/8″ FOE {fold over elastic available at The Fabric Fairy} and 7/8″ designer ribbon from {Renaissance Ribbons}.
 This particular ribbon is Orange Paperweight from Kaffe Fassett.
 My Cadie picked this ribbon out and insisted it was hers.